S-Y-A-N/itcs489-project/README.md

 1- Clone the repository

-- In Windows, it is recommended that you clone inside WSL (e.g. from the Ubuntu terminal).
+- In Windows, it is recommended that you clone inside WSL (e.g. from the Ubuntu terminal) for better performance.
 ```sh
 git clone https://github.com/S-Y-A-N/itcs489-project.git
 ```